MerlynMShelley/Merlyn-M-Shelley/index.md

 **SKILLS**

-I am a self-motivated, software documentation engineer.
+I am a self-motivated software documentation engineer.
 I have been into this technical communication industry for about 4 years as an independent freelance professional.
-I have the rich experience in developing a SEO content and publishing Kindle ebooks.
+I have rich experience in developing SEO content and publishing Kindle ebooks.

 You can see my proven abilities here,